 Never forget the Nike logo example.
 When the company was starting, they ordered a logo for just $35 and since the designer didn’t negotiate a licensing contract, he never saw any more money than that even though his logo has since become one of the most widely used in the world.

 This genre isn’t drastically different from regular real estate photography, as it also includes interior and exterior property photos, a street view, virtual tours, and possibly even real estate aerial photography.
 The main distinction comes from where the pictures are later used.
+For instance, you can see such images on Rentals and similar platforms.
 Commercial real estate photography can be categorized into:

 Clients realize that good informative photos can attract more clients that are solvent.
 However, you as a photographer how to understand which important photography principles you have to follow and what real estate equipment you should have to take terrific commercial real estate images.